benjamincrozat/content/posts/chatgpt-plugin-laravel.md

 - **Paths**: Lists the API endpoints with detailed information about each, including the HTTP methods available, parameters, request body schema, and response schema.
 - **Components**: Provides reusable components for the API, such as schemas (representations of the data models) and security schemes.

-Here's an example of how the document look like using the JSON format:
+Here's an example of how the document looks like using the JSON format:

 ```json
 {